 Apply for Probate in Western Australia

 Probate is the process that you need to go through when someone has died and left a will that names you as their executor.
 It involves making an application that proves that the will maker is deceased, their will is valid, and the person who is making the application is the executor.
 If all that is proven, the Court will grant that person permission to deal with the deceased’s estate.
-You can apply for probate in person (at the probate office), by post or online.
+You can apply for probate in person (at the Probate office of the Supreme Court of Western Australia), by post or complete your application online.
 If someone has died without leaving a will, a different process called Letters of Administration is required.

 Click on the video below for further information